petrisch/todo-nu/README.md

 # Configuration

-The script expects a `tn.toml` file similar to the one in this repo in `~/.config` Currently only with the path to the directory to parse.
+The script expects a `tn.toml` file similar to the one in this repo in `~/.config` Give it the directory to search for and a list of directories to exclude.

 # TODO for Todo-nu